-Despite that fact, the schools, also called cyber and online schools, are multiplying like fruit flies.
+Despite that truth, the schools, also called cyber and online schools, are multiplying like fruit flies.
 Supporters are intoxicated by their potential and doubters are being pummeled as technical Neanderthals unwilling to accept change.

 Virtual charters have taken root in at least 30 states and the District of Columbia and serve in excess of 200,000 students.